achille1789/smart-console-nodejs/README.md

 __New Features:__
 * Code completely rewritten with ES6 syntax
 * Add new "verbose" method.
 It is as a normal log but the output, at the beginning, has filename and number  line.
-  Every existing log format can be used in verbose mode, just change the "l" with a "v" (eg: c.l(text) becomes c.v(text) and c.lRBG(text) becomes c.vRBG(text))
+  Any existing log method can be used in verbose mode, just use "v" instead of "l" (eg: c.l(text) becomes c.v(text) and c.lRBG(text) becomes c.vRBG(text))
 * Add new console methods: clear, count and countReset.
 Only for node version 8.3.0 or newer
 * Add TypeScript definition file
 * Add default colors to error, warning and info methods
-* Add a new way to insert variables in log and keep format style
+* Add a new way to insert variables in log
 * Add trace method
-* process object no longer supported
+* "process" object no longer supported

 ## How to use it:
 Insert the library as usual: